hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 _NOTE: indentation and consistency in spacing to improve clarity and legibility_

+Let's start by first creating good documentation for the script we create today.
+Let's move to the editor, and using the comments character `#` to add a line or two as a title for our script:

+	## Intro to R Workshop
+	## Dec 11, 2015

+As we continue through exercises remember to comment liberally, and describe what we are doing in each section!

+Now we can use our keyboard shortcuts to move to the console (`Ctrl + 2`).
 You can get output from R simply by typing in math in the console.
 Test it out:

 ```{r, purl=FALSE}
 3 + 5